tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/PHYS2010/LAB 1 Pre Lab.md

 Relevant Links:
 ---
 1. Based on the definitions in the notes, write down the units of the following quantities:
-	- Angular displacement: Meter
+	- Angular displacement: Radians
 	- Amplitude: Meters
-	- Angular Frequency:
+	- Angular Frequency: Rad/s
 	- Coupling Constant: